 About pUrNamA

-BALINESE & INDIGENOUS WISDOM KEEPER
+INDIGENOUS WISDOM KEEPER

-YOGA PHILOSOPHY TEACHER
+YOGA & PHILOSOPHY TEACHER

 CEREMONIALIST

-Born to a Swiss father & a Balinese mother,
+Born to a Swiss father & a Balinese mother, I feel blessed to have grown up with two richly diverse cultures, religions and ways of life.

-I feel blessed to have grown up with two richly diverse cultures, religions & ways of life.
-This unique upbringing has widened my horizon, allowed me to see the world through different lenses, and fostered an open-heartedness that guides me to this day.
+This unique upbringing has widened my horizon and allowed me to see the world through different lenses.
+It also helped me to foster an open heart & mind that guides me to this day.

 •